shorepine/tulipcc/docs/tulip_api.md

 # If you want something to run when Tulip boots, add it to boot.py
 edit("boot.py")

-# On Tulip CC with 16MB of flash or more, you can upgrade the firmware over-the-air over wifi
+# You can upgrade the firmware over-the-air over wifi
 tulip.upgrade()

 # Takes a screenshot and saves to disk.
 The screen will blank for a moment